psypdt/ZIS_C-_Summer_Course_2019/README.md

 # ZIS C++ Summer Course 2019
-This repo holds all the necessary information for students who are interested in participating in the C++ course that will be taught during the summer.
+Hi and welcome to the C++ Summer course resource page.
+From this page you will be able to access the presentations and any example code/ solutions that we construct during the course.

 ## Who is this course for?
 - This course is for students who have no or very limited programming experience.

-We do NOT expect that you have any prior knowledge regarding C++ or any other progamming language.
-This course is constructed for beginners who wish to get a good foundation for programming.
+- We do NOT expect that you have any prior knowledge regarding C++ or any other progamming language.

+- This course is constructed for beginners who wish to get a good foundation for programming.